 These themed excursions are for those with a special interest in some aspect of St. Petersburg, Russia or Russian life.

-In 1941-1944 the city survived the most destructive siege in the history of human warfare.
+During the years 1941-1944 St. Petersburg survived the most destructive siege in the history of human warfare.
 More than 800,000 citizens lost their lives to starvation, cold, artillery shelling and air raids.The Siege of Leningrad tour offers you a unique opportunity to go beyond the city's tourist facades and visit the battlefields and memorial sites of the most dramatic siege of the second world war.

 The tour lasts for one full day (approx. 8 hours) and starts with driving along the Road of Life - the only supply route to the besieged city along which dozens of trains shuttled constantly from the lake shore to the city's supply depots.
 The bus will stop by a cemetery where the victims of war are buried and two memorials built in the 60s to commemorate the vital role the railroad played in saving the city from starvation.

 The first big stop of the tour is the Road of Life museum which displays wartime relics telling us of the heroic feat of the truck drivers that braved the lake's frozen expanses under harassing fire of enemy bombers and artillery.
 Next to the museum building there is an exhibition of military and transport vehicles complete with a Soviet-made C-47 airplane (Li-2) that delivered food supplies to the city.

 On the way to Kirovsk the bus will stop by the shore of Ladoga lake in Morozova, where you'll get a good view of the Oreshek fortress.
 Located on a tiny island at the very source of Neva River, it was heroically defended by the Soviet troops throughout the whole siege.